-This course addresses evidence collection, analytical techniques, instrumentation and data interpretation related to fire debris.
+Students address evidence collection, analytical techniques, instrumentation and data interpretation related to fire debris.
 Students learn to interpret analytical results within forensic contexts.

 FORS 5226.
 Law And Forensic Sciences.
 2 Hours.

-This course will provide an overview of the law-forensic science interface.
+Students are provided an overview of the law-forensic science interface.
 This includes legal concepts of admissibility of evidence and proof, rules of evidence, structure and hierarchy of criminal courts, and expert testimony.
 The course also includes direct and cross examination of students in a moot court setting.